tabreturn/tabreturn.github.io/_posts/2020-11-01-a_quick_intro_to_blender_creative_coding--part_3_of_3.md

 The `bpy` library is what makes all of the magic happen.
 It contains nine main modules that enable you to control Blender using Python; those are [`bpy.app`](https://docs.blender.org/api/blender2.8/bpy.app.html), [`bpy.context`](https://docs.blender.org/api/blender2.8/bpy.context.html), [`bpy.data`](https://docs.blender.org/api/blender2.8/bpy.data.html), [`bpy.msgbus`](https://docs.blender.org/api/blender2.8/bpy.msgbus.html), [`bpy.ops`](https://docs.blender.org/api/blender2.8/bpy.ops.html), [`bpy.path`](https://docs.blender.org/api/blender2.8/bpy.path.html), [`bpy.props`](https://docs.blender.org/api/blender2.8/bpy.props.html), [`bpy.types`](https://docs.blender.org/api/blender2.8/bpy.types.html), and [`bpy.utils`](https://docs.blender.org/api/blender2.8/bpy.utils.html).
 In the Python Console, the `bpy` library is automatically imported and available to use immediately.
 But when you're writing Python scripts in the Text Editor (or any other code editor), you must add the necessary `import` line(s) before you can utilise `bpy`.

 <blockquote markdown="1">
-In addition to `bpy`, Blender includes several standalone modules, like [`aud`](https://docs.blender.org/api/current/aud.html) for audio, and [`mathutils`](https://docs.blender.org/api/current/mathutils.html) for manipulating matrices, eulers, quaternions and vectors.
+NOTE: In addition to `bpy`, Blender includes several standalone modules, like [`aud`](https://docs.blender.org/api/current/aud.html) for audio, and [`mathutils`](https://docs.blender.org/api/current/mathutils.html) for manipulating matrices, eulers, quaternions and vectors.
 </blockquote>

 Switch to the Scripting tab (Figure 3.1), then click New in the Text Editor to create a new Python script.